Jimmie Nicol: Later career and life

 Nicol reformed the Shubdubs, renaming themselves Jimmy Nicol and the Shubdubs.
-They released two singles "Husky"/"Don't Come Back", followed by "Humpty Dumpty"/"Night Train"; neither of which was a commercial success.
+They released two singles, "Husky"/"Don't Come Back" and "Humpty Dumpty"/"Night Train".
+Neither of those singles were a commercial success.
 He was later called upon to again stand in for an ailing drummer when Dave Clark of The Dave Clark Five fell ill and Nicol's band, Jimmy Nicol and the Shubdubs, filled in for The Dave Clark Five in Blackpool, Lancashire.
-Whilst there Nicol was reminded of just how popular, albeit briefly, he had been as a stand-in Beatle; receiving a bundle of 5,000 fan letters passed on to him from an Australian radio disc jockey.
+Whilst there, Nicol was reminded of just how popular, albeit briefly, he had been as a stand-in Beatle; receiving a bundle of 5,000 fan letters passed on to him from an Australian radio disc jockey.
 Nicol sent a message back thanking the fans, promising that he would one day return to Australia permanently.

-He was later reunited with the Beatles when his band appeared on the same bill as them and The Fourmost on 12 July 1964 at the Hippodrome in Brighton.
+He was later reunited with the Beatles when his band appeared on the same bill as them and The Fourmost, on 12 July 1964 at the Hippodrome in Brighton.

 In 1965, Nicol declared bankruptcy with debts of £4,066, nine months after being a temporary Beatle.
-After seeing news of Nicol's bankruptcy in the Daily Mirror Paul McCartney recommended him to Peter and Gordon who hired him for a 1965 England tour.
+After seeing news of Nicol's bankruptcy in the Daily Mirror, Paul McCartney recommended him to Peter and Gordon who hired him for a 1965 England tour.